ioverho/ioverho.github.io/content/blog/Attention and Transformers/index.md

 math: false
 ---

 I sometimes serve as a TA for NLP courses at the UvA, as part of my PhD responsibilities.
-For ['Advanced Topics in Computational Semantics'](https://cl-illc.github.io/semantics-2025/), an advanced MSc Artificial Intelligence course, I also lcture sometimes.
+For ['Advanced Topics in Computational Semantics'](https://cl-illc.github.io/semantics-2025/), an advanced MSc Artificial Intelligence course, I also lecture sometimes.

 For the 2025 edition, for the introductory lecture 'Attention and Transformers', I have revamped my slide deck using [Slidev](https://sli.dev/).
 These can now be viewed as a single page app.